-We have applied to list our common stock on the NASDAQ Capital Market under the symbol "EYEG."
+We have applied to list our common stock on the NASDAQ Capital $\,$

-The number of shares of our common stock to be outstanding after this offering is based on 52,506,662 shares of our common stock outstanding as of July 24, 2014 (except for shares issuable for accrued interest on the convertible notes through June 30, 2014),
+Market under the symbol "EYEG."

-- (i) consisting of 2,025,527 shares of common stock outstanding on July 1, 2014, (ii) 38,402,309 shares of common stock into which all of our preferred stock (including anti-dilution shares) (the number of common shares to be issued for each Series as disclosed parenthetically) - Series A Preferred Stock (6,872,319), Series B Preferred Stock (8,099,371), Series C Preferred Stock (3,830,062), and Series D Preferred Stock (19,600,557) outstanding as of July 1, 2014 will be converted upon the completion of this offering, (iii) 13,600 shares of common stock into which a Series C Preferred Stock warrant (including anti-dilution shares) will be converted into upon completion of this offering, (iv) 27,993 shares of common stock into which two Series D Preferred stock warrants (including anti-dilution shares) will be converted into upon completion of this offering, (v) 11,752,142 shares of common stock into which the exchange of all shares of common stock of EyeGate Pharma S. A. S. (including antidilution shares) into shares of our Series B Preferred Stock (5,764,542), Series C Preferred Stock (2,055,153) and Series D Preferred Stock (3,932,447) and subsequent conversion of such shares into our common stock upon completion of this offering, (vi) shares of our common stock issuable upon the conversion of our convertible notes (including accrued interest) - 2012 Notes, as amended (\$590,842), 2013 Notes, as amended (\$1,507,795) and 2014 Notes (\$994,844), into and shares, respectively (the convertible notes will convert into shares of our common stock at a conversion price equal to 70% of the public offering price), (vii) issuance of 165,091 common shares to the University of Miami, (viii) shares of common stock into which anti-dilution warrants issued on June 6, 2014 will be converted upon the completion of this offering and, (ix) the exercise of two warrants to purchase an aggregate of 120,000 shares of our common stock, and excludes as of such date: - shares of common stock issuable upon exercise of options outstanding under our 2005 Equity Incentive Plan and 2014 Equity Incentive Plan, at a weighted-average exercise price of approximately \$\$ per share;
+The number of shares of our common stock to be outstanding after this offering is based on 52,341,571 shares of our common stock outstanding as of July 1, 2014,

-- 79,571 shares of our common stock issuable upon the exercise of an outstanding warrant to purchase shares of our common stock at a price of \$0.47 per share; - shares of common stock reserved for future issuance under our 2005 Equity Incentive Plan and 2014 Equity Incentive Plan; and - shares of common stock issuable upon exercise of warrants to be issued to the representative of the underwriters in connection with this offering, at an exercise price per share equal to 125% of the public offering price, as described in the "Underwriting Representative's Warrants" section of this prospectus.
+- consisting of 2,025,527 shares of common stock outstanding on July 1, 2014, (ii) 38,402,309 shares of common stock into which all of our preferred stock (including anti-dilution shares) outstanding as of July 1, 2014 will be converted upon the completion of this offering, (iii) 13,600 shares of common stock into which a Series C Preferred Stock warrant (including anti-dilution shares) will be converted into upon completion of this offering, (iv) 27,993 shares of common stock into which two Series D Preferred stock warrants (including anti-dilution shares) will be converted into upon completion of this offering, (v) 11,752,142 shares of common stock into which the exchange of certain shares of common stock of EyeGate Pharma S. A. S. (including anti-dilution shares) into shares of our Series B Preferred Stock, Series C Preferred Stock and Series D Preferred Stock and subsequent conversion of such shares into our common stock will be converted upon completion of this offering, and, (vi) the exercise of two warrants to purchase an aggregate of 120,000 shares of our common stock, and excludes as of such date: - shares of common stock issuable upon exercise of options outstanding under our 2005 Equity Incentive Plan and 2014 Equity Incentive Plan, at a weighted-average exercise price of approximately \$ per share: - 79,571 shares of our common stock issuable upon the exercise of an outstanding warrant to purchase shares of our common stock at a price of \$0.47 per share; - shares of common stock reserved for future issuance under our 2005 Equity Incentive Plan and 2014 Equity Incentive Plan; and - shares of common stock issuable upon exercise of warrants to be issued to the representative of the underwriters in connection with this offering, at an exercise price per share equal to 125% of the public offering price, as described in the "Underwriting Representative's Warrants" section of this prospectus.